Murgatroyd

 The Murgatroyd Coat of Arms as granted to Michael Murgatroyd at the turn of the 17th Century.

-Murgatroyd (with variants including Murgatroid) is a surname among the English nobility, originating in Yorkshire.
-Its etymology, according to one source, is as follows: in 1371, a constable was appointed for the district of Warley in Yorkshire.
-He adopted the name of Johanus de Morgateroyde, or literally: Johanus of Moor Gate Royde or 'the district leading to the moor'.
+Murgatroyd (with variants, including Murgatroid) is a surname among the English nobility, originating in Yorkshire.
+Its etymology, according to one source, is as follows: In 1371, a constable in the district of Warley in Yorkshire took the name Johanus de Morgateroyde, or literally John of Moor Gate Royde, 'the district leading to the moor'.

-Another source says the place name means Margaret's road.

-In Old Norse, royd means "clearing" (as in cutting down forest for agriculture).
+In Old Norse, royd means "clearing" (forest cut down for agriculture).
 Although Moorgate in London was a gate with the road to the moor passing through, in Yorkshire, gate (again from Old Norse) means "street", so Moor Gate Royd would be 'a clearing in the forest on the road to the moor'.

+Another source says the placename means Margaret's road.

-Moor-gate-royd, or Murgatroyd as of 1432 when a John Murgatroyd of Murgatroyd was first recorded as residing there, is on the southern slopes of Highroad Well Moor.
-A variation in spelling is seen in 1452, as Morgadrode, the surname of a Halifax yeoman.
+Moor-gate-royd, or Murgatroyd as of 1432 when a John Murgatroyd of Murgatroyd was first recorded as residing there, was on the southern slopes of Highroad Well Moor.
+Another variation in spelling, Morgadrode, is seen in 1452, as the surname of a Halifax yeoman.

-Murgatroyd, the stately home and seat of the family, was badly damaged during the Battle of the Hollins (named after the forest below the estate) on 23 October 1643, when Colonel Bradshaw, Captain Taylor, two Lancashire Companies, and eleven 'Clubists' marched to the fortified home, which had been at the disposal of Sir Francis Mackworth and contained the family-backed Royalists and accompanying munitions.
+Murgatroyd, the stately home and seat of the family, was the site of the Battle of the Hollins (named after the forest below the estate) on 23 October 1643 during the English Civil War.
+James Murgatroyd, owner of the estate and Head Grieve of Warley, had put his property at the disposal of Cavalier (Royalist) commander Sir Francis Mackworth to house a contingent of family-backed Royalists and accompanying munitions.
+Parliamentarians (commonly called Roundheads or Ironsides) under Colonel Robert Bradshaw and Captain Taylor, comprising two Lancashire Companies and eleven 'Clubists', marched to the fortified home.